Keeping active

 Why is strength training important?

-One of the best things anyone can do to improve their balance is through strength training.
-Strength training helps to maintain muscle and bone density which helps to reduce the potential effects of sarcopenia.
+One of the best things anyone can do to improve their balance is strength training.
+It helps to maintain muscle and bone density which helps to reduce the potential effects of sarcopenia.

 In relation to balance, by strengthening the muscles of the body we generate greater stability and are therefore less likely to fall.
 This is known as dynamic balance and is the most important when it comes to preventing falls.